douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 ```
 i686-w64-mingw32-gcc 42341.c -o syncbreeze_exploit.exe
 ```
-#note There as an error and then, the option `-lws2_32` was added in order to compile it.
+NOTE: There as an error and then, the option `-lws2_32` was added in order to compile it.

 For a 64-bit application:
 ```